 Information!
 Information became available and instantaneous, bringing more transparency and easier access.
 This inadvertently led companies to reevaluate their previously held skepticism of outsourcing with new information and a fresh set of eyes.
 Both small and large companies that took this route saw an opportunity in outsourcing, and specifically a growing opportunity in Mexico.

 In 2015, Mexico implemented a 10-year plan to increase its relevance in the STEM world.
 They pledged a $600 million dollar budget to the funding of programs, incentives, and landing pads to both attract foreign R&D facilities and to build its own.

 Part of the plan had a clear directive: to produce qualified engineers.
+The plan seemed to work.
 This forced governments and organizations to create initiatives that empowered universities to build elite engineering and tech talent programs.
 Nowadays those programs graduate north of 130,000 qualified engineers every year.